 - Trauma as an event or circumstance resulting in physical, emotional, and/or life threatening harm.

-I utilize an eclectic approach that includes evidence-based treatment modalities such as cognitive behavioral (CBT), dialectic behavioral (DBT), brief strategic (BST), and a solution focused (SFT) approach.
-I utilize play therapy techniques, art therapy interventions, and have been trained in sand tray.
+I utilize an eclectic approach that includes evidence-based treatment modalities such as cognitive behavioral therapy (CBT), cognitive processing therapy (CPT), and trauma focused CBT, dialectic behavioral (DBT), brief strategic (BST), and a solution focused (SFT) approach.
 As a marriage and family therapist I take a holistic perspective to treatment; I am concerned with the overall, long-term well-being of individuals and their families.
-As a systemic therapist I believe the unit of treatment isn’t just the individual; even if it is single person being interviewed, my treatment approach acknowledges the set of relationships in which the person is imbedded. (aamft.org)
+As a systemic therapist I believe the unit of treatment isn’t just the individual; even if it is a single person being interviewed, my treatment approach acknowledges the set of relationships in which the person is embedded. (aamft.org)